Lovebird Breeding Guide

 Egg Binding

 Egg binding is a serious risk in lovebirds, especially young or calcium-deficient hens.
 Signs include a fluffed-up hen on the cage floor, straining, and difficulty breathing.
 Provide immediate warmth and humidity.
 Administer liquid calcium if available.
-If the egg does not pass within a few hours, seek an avian veterinarian immediately.
-Prevention through adequate calcium, vitamin D3, and proper age at first breeding is always preferable.
+If the egg does not pass within a few hours, seek an avian veterinarian immediately — egg binding can be fatal if untreated.
+Prevention through adequate calcium, vitamin D3, proper lovebird breeding age at first breeding, and rest periods between clutches is always preferable to emergency treatment.

 Chronic Egg Laying